 "Now," he said to the girl who was to remain with the patient, "keep the window wide open; as there is no fireplace, keep a brazier of charcoal burning near the window.
 Keep the door shut, and open it only when you have need for something.
 Give him a portion of this medicine every half hour.
-Do not lean over him-remember that his breath is a fatal poison.
+Do not lean over him--remember that his breath is a fatal poison.
 Put a pinch of these powdered spices into the fire every few minutes.
 Pour this perfume over your handkerchief, and put it over your mouth and nose whenever you approach the bed.
-He is in a stupor now, poor lad, and I fear that his chance of recovery is very slight; but you must remember that your own life is of value to your parents, and that if you take the contagion it may spread through the house.
+He is in a stupor now, poor lad, and I fear that his chance of recovery is very slight; but you must remember that your own life is of value to your parents, and that it behoves you to do all in your power to preserve it, and that if you take the contagion it may spread through the house.
 We shall hang a sheet, soaked in vinegar, outside the door."